Buying a Piano

 Generally, a good acoustic piano will not depreciate in value the way keyboards and digital pianos do.
 If you decide to upgrade one acoustic piano for a better one, chances are that you will not lose on your initial investment as long as you bought wisely the first time.
 Keyboards and digital pianos are lumped into the same category as any other electronic equipment: today’s newest model is tomorrow’s discontinued item, and it depreciates in value from the moment you buy it.
 In terms of dollar for dollar, you may pay more for a good acoustic piano, but it will be a better investment of your money.
 If you purchase your digital piano new, many stores will allow you to trade it in, and put the cost of your investment towards upgrading to an acoustic piano, but there is usually a short window of time when you can do this.

-If you are buying this instrument for yourself or your child with a view to taking lessons, spend the most you can afford to get the best sounding instrument for the money.
-At the same time, an instrument that is less than top-of-the-line is also a good place to start.
+If you are buying this instrument for yourself or your child with a view to taking lessons, spend the most you can afford to get the best sounding instrument for the money you have available.

 Most instruments include a bench, but some do not.
-The height of the bench is very important: a student’s arms should be at the same height as or slightly above the keyboard, as proper technique cannot be developed if the students is sitting too low.
+The height of the bench is very important: a student’s arms should be at the same height as the keyboard or slightly higher, as proper technique cannot be developed if the students is sitting too low.
 For this reason, I recommend an adjustable bench.
 There are many types and styles available, at varying price points.
 One option is by a company called Exemplar Furniture Group, manufactured in Saskatchewan.
-Their website is www.exemplarfg.ca
+They ship worldwide, and their website is www.exemplarfg.ca

 A light placed on the top of the piano will allow students to see clearly in all lighting conditions.